 Consider using a fireplace blanket or balloon.

-- Fireplace plug balloon which can be found in different sizes and price ranges on Amazon here.
+- Fireplace plug balloon which can be found in different sizes and price ranges.
 These tend to be less expensive than the curtain and have mixed but good reviews.
 Most review complaints are related to getting the proper size with the damper handle slit in the correct location prior to ordering.